mttrb/antipopd/README.md

 If the first byte of the configuration file is a `1` the audio system will only be kept alive when on AC power.

+If you want to allow `antipopd` to work only when the default output device is set to built-in you can create a configuration file at `/usr/local/share/antipop/built_in_only` as described above.
+This may be helpful when you have a bluetooth headset connected and don't want to drain it's battery.

 The configuration file is only read once when `antipopd` launches.
 Changing the configuration file will not take effect until `antipopd` is restarted.